Care Not Killing: Our Duty of Care

 Our Duty of Care (ODOC) is a sister group set up, administered and funded by Care Not Killing (CNK), representing a group of healthcare workers who oppose assisted suicide or euthanasia.
 The pressure group was formed in 2019 to oppose and subsequently make legal threats against the Royal College of Physicians (RCP) after the RCP conducted a poll asking its 36,000 members "what should the RCP's position be on whether or not there should be a change in the law to permit assisted dying?" that ultimately led to the RCP adopting a neutral stance on the issue after no majority opinion was recorded (43.4% of respondents thought the RCP should be opposed to a change in the law to permit assisted dying, 31.6% were in favour, and 25% took a neutral view).

 As of 2024, ODOC campaigns are administered by Gillian Wright, a former palliative care doctor based in Scotland and David Randall, a consultant nephrologist working in London.
 In November 2024 The Observer reported that:

 Our Duty of Care has close ties to religious lobby groups.
 It shares an office address and spokesperson with the Christian Medical Fellowship, an evangelical organisation with an anti-abortion stance, and receives funding from the religious lobby group Care (Christian Action, Research and Education), which is known for its opposition to abortion, sex education, gay marriage and broader LGBTQ+ rights.

 Funding

 In 2021, The Times newspaper reported Care Not Killing received a donation of almost £90,000 from Brian Souter, the Scottish businessman and Stagecoach Group founder who has funded multiple socially conservative campaigns including those against abortion and the repeal of anti-gay legislation.

-Alliance members

-The members of the alliance include: